-It should be noted, however, that some progressive movements in relation to same-sex marriage have been occurring at a local government level.
+It should be noted, however, that some progressive movements in relation to same-sex marriage have been occurring at local government level.
 In March 2015, Shibuya Ward, a ward in Tokyo, enacted the same-sex partnership ordinance.
-Under this ordinance, Shibuya Ward will issue a 'partnership certificate' to same-sex couples who satisfy certain requirements, and then such same-sex couples may be treated by Shibuya Ward and business operators located in Shibuya Ward as equivalent to a formally married couple, in limited situations.
-However, such same-sex couples are not treated as married couples within the meaning of the Civil Code of Japan and accordingly, they do not receive the same legal protection as married couples.
-Such progressive movements have been limited to only a fraction of local governments, and there has been strong criticism that such movements are against Article 24 of The Constitution of Japan, which provides: 'Marriage shall be based only on the mutual consent of both sexes and it shall be maintained through mutual cooperation with the equal rights of husband and wife as a basis.
+Under this ordinance, Shibuya Ward issues a 'partnership certificate' to same-sex couples who satisfy certain requirements, and then such same-sex couples may be treated by Shibuya Ward and business operators located in it as equivalent to a formally married couple, in limited situations.
+However, such samesex couples are not treated as married couples within the meaning of the Civil Code of Japan and accordingly, they do not receive the same legal protection as married couples.
+Such progressive movements have gradually been expanding to other local governments, although some people object to such movements by referring to article 24 of the Constitution of Japan, which provides: 'Marriage shall be based only on the mutual consent of both sexes and it shall be maintained through mutual cooperation with the equal rights of husband and wife as a basis.'